toholdaquill/toholdaquill.github.io/one-perfect-iot-day.md

 Mannis stiffened his chair.
 There would be hell to pay when he was finished with them.
 This was precisely why the police had given an override!
 How dare they!

-He fumed all the way to court, but when he found his deputy pleading for a continuance.
+He fumed all the way to court, only to find his deputy pleading for a continuance.
 He snuck into the courtroom, hoping to go unnoticed, but the judged boomed, "Special Prosecutor Mannis, how delightful that you chose to grace us with your presence this fine morning."

 "Apologies, Your Honor, a computer glitch--"